dbeato/scripts/README.md

 - Sonicwall - Cotains Scripts to Setup Sonicwall Mobile Connect.
 - Spiceworks - Contains Scripts used for Spiceworks Network Monitor, Inventory and Helpdesk.
 - Windows - Contains Scripts that I use on Windows Systems.
-- Datoo - KB articles for Datto
+- Datto - KB articles for Datto
 - Sophos - Deployment Scripts for Sophos